If you see a transaction on your Varo Bank Visa® Debit Card you don’t agree with, go to FAQ How do I reach customer service? so we may assist you.

 How will I be notified when my dispute is resolved?

 For all actions taken on your Varo Bank Debit Card, from provisional credit to final resolution, you will be notified.
-Generally, we’ll send a paper letter to the address we have on file, which can be found in the Varo Bank app by tapping Settings then Profile.
+Generally, we’ll send a paper letter to the address we have on file, which can be found in your Varo App by tapping Settings then Profile.
 From time to time we’ll email you the resolution.

 Can I cancel a dispute?